lciannamea/fibonacci-calculator/README.md

 ### Installation and running instructions.

-First of all download and install the latest version of NodeJS from here: https://nodejs.org/en/.
+First of all download and install the latest LTS version of NodeJS from here: https://nodejs.org/en/ (currently is 18.12.1).

 Verify the installation with following commands: